 |

-Distortion sample shots come from my bedroom window.
-The top image makes the window look like it
+Distortion sample shots come from a house window.
+The top image makes the window look like it is

 distortion.
 The last image is flat, and lacks any distortion, this is ideally what you want in a lens, but most often